PostHog/posthog.com/contents/blog/ceo-diary-4.md

 ## Treat your website as a product, but not at first

 We see so many websites, it's easy to build on autopilot...
-Before you know it you're Googling "how to center a div in a div", and adding testimonials and Calls To Action.
+Before you know it you're Googling "how to center a div in a div", and adding testimonials and calls to action.

 This is a good way to get something mediocre built very fast - which is what you want on day one.

 Once you've got some consistency and a sense of brand, start thinking from a user's perspective.
 This is what we did to think of our website and docs as a product:

-1. **Start with why**: e.g. The mission of our company and our motivation for building a website and docs to help us achieve it
+1. **Start with why**: the mission of our company and our motivation for building a website and docs to help us achieve it
-2. **Who’s it for**: e.g. Break down the people who might come to our website / docs into segments and prioritize one that looks like it has the biggest opportunity, try and use some qualitative and quantitative data where we have it
+2. **Who’s it for**: break down the people who might come to our website/docs into segments and prioritize one that looks like it has the biggest opportunity, try and use some qualitative and quantitative data where we have it
-3. **What do they need:** e.g. Looking at the segment we’re focussing on, what are their needs from our website and docs and which are the most important to solve, try and use some qualitative and quantitative data where we have it
+3. **What do they need:** looking at the segment we’re focusing on, what are their needs from our website and docs and which are the most important to solve, try and use some qualitative and quantitative data where we have it
-4. **How could we solve the needs:** e.g. Brainstorm potential solutions to the highest priority needs
+4. **How could we solve the needs:** brainstorm potential solutions to the highest priority needs

 You can go even further - what do acquisition, activation, retention, referral and revenue look like for your website or your docs?
 Then you know you're actually solving needs.